saifeemustafaqharness/HarnessHackathon/README.md

 - **Scalability**: Designing the system to handle increasing volumes of data and user requests.

 **Conclusion**:
 This project aims to leverage AI to automate and streamline the documentation process, saving time and reducing errors.
-By integrating with existing tools like Jira and Slack and utilizing advanced AI capabilities, our portal will significantly enhance productivity and documentation quality.
-We believe this project not only showcases our technical skills but also addresses a real need within our organization, making it a valuable addition to our workflow.
+Our portal will significantly enhance productivity and documentation quality by integrating with existing tools like Jira and Slack and utilizing advanced AI capabilities.
+We believe this project showcases our technical skills and addresses a real need within our organization, making it a valuable addition to our workflow.

 **Scoping Questions**:
 1. Are there any additional specific permissions or integrations we might need to consider for Jira, Slack, or GitHub?
-2. Are there any specific metrics or KPIs that stakeholders expect us to track for the FAQ and release notes generation?
+2. Do stakeholders expect us to track any specific metrics or KPIs for the FAQ and release notes generation?
 3. Are there any specific formatting requirements for the generated FAQs and release notes?

 Feel free to provide additional information or ask further questions to help refine this proposal!